Kevin Anderson (actor): Early life

 Anderson is one of five children.
 He studied acting in the Goodman School of Drama at DePaul University in Chicago for three years.

 Film and television career

 Anderson is perhaps most known for his role as a priest on the television series Nothing Sacred (1997), about a priest with self-doubts.
 He was nominated for a Golden Globe for this role.
-He played the leading role of a two-part TV miniseries, The Hunt for the Unicorn Killer about the murderer and hippi environmentalist fugitive Ira Einhorn in 1999.
+He played the leading role of a two-part TV miniseries, The Hunt for the Unicorn Killer about the murderer and hippie environmentalist fugitive Ira Einhorn in 1999.

 One of his first major film roles was as the brother of Richard Gere's character in the 1988 film Miles from Home.
 He also starred in the 1991 film Sleeping with the Enemy with Julia Roberts.
 He appeared in the 2006 version of Charlotte's Web as Mr. Arable.
 This was the second time he worked with Roberts, who voiced the role of Charlotte.
+He was originally going to be the voice of the main character in the movie Balto, but he was replaced by Kevin Bacon before the movie was released because the studio wanted a more famous actor in the lead role.